Collegiate Affiliation

 Collins conducted extensive field research for her books in Russia, Kyrgyzstan, Uzbekistan, Tajikistan, Turkmenistan, Azerbaijan, and Turkey.
 Her research for two ongoing projects -- on Islamism in the Caucasus, and on military reform in post-communist states -- has involved fieldwork in Azerbaijan, Georgia, Latvia, Lithuania, Estonia, Hungary, Romania, and Poland since 2022.
 Her new study of post-communist military reform originated in her work in Kyrgyzstan in graduate school, on the Partnership for Peace agreement.
 Collins is examining the intersection of democratic values and ideas, civic nationalism, and the effective adoption of NATO military standards and international norms of military conduct and just war.
 While she began several years ago by studying obstacles to military reform in Russia, she is now looking at successful patterns of reform in the Baltics and Eastern Europe, and mixed reform efforts in the Caucasus and Ukraine.

-At Minnesota, Collins has taught doctoral and undergraduate courses on Central Asia, Soviet history and politics, Russian politics, nationalism and ethnic conflict, Afghanistan's wars, Islamist movements and politics across the "Islamic world," Islam and democracy, and religion and politics.
+At Minnesota, Collins has taught doctoral and undergraduate courses on Russian politics, Central Asia and the Caucasus, the Cold War, Soviet history and politics, nationalism and ethnic conflict, Afghanistan's wars, Islamist movements and politics across the "Islamic world," Islam and democracy, religion and politics, and the Cold War.
 Collins was awarded the College of Liberal Arts "Red Motley Teaching Award" in 2024.
-She teaches freshmen through Ph.D. students, has supervised numerous doctoral dissertations, and has advised students from Central Asia on Soros Foundation and other scholarships.
+She teaches freshmen through Ph.D. students, has supervised numerous doctoral dissertations, and has frequently advised visiting scholars from Central Asia.

 She has three children who often come to class with her to learn about life and politics outside of Minnesota.